rancher/rancher.github.io/rancher/latest/zh/configuration/access-control/index.md

 In the **Admin** tab, click **Access Control**.

-Currently, Rancher supports four methods of authentication: Active Directory, GitHub, Local and OpenLDAP.
 After authenticating your Rancher instance, Access Control will be considered enabled.
 With Access Control enabled, you will be able to manage different [environments]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/configuration/environments/) and share them with different groups of people.

 When Access Control is enabled, the API is locked and requires either being authenticated as a user or by using an [API key]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/configuration/api-keys/) to access it.

 #### Active Directory

 Select the **Active Directory** icon.
 If you want to use Active Directory using TLS, ensure that you have [started Rancher server with the appropriate certificate]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/installing-rancher/installing-server/#ldap).
 Fill in the sections and authenticate Rancher by clicking **Authenticate**.
+When Active Directory is enabled, you'll automatically be logged in as the username that was authenticated.
+You will also be logged in as an admin of Rancher.

+#### Azure AD

+Select the **Azure AD** icon.
+Fill in the sections and authenticate Rancher by clicking **Authenticate with Azure**.
 When Active Directory is enabled, you'll automatically be logged in as the username that was authenticated.
 You will also be logged in as an admin of Rancher.

 #### GitHub